132nd-vWing/OPAR-Brief/ADMIN/Start.md

 <br>
 <br>
 ### Get OPAR access
-Once you have completed Step 1-3 and read through this entire page, send Neck a PM on discord and ask to be given the OPAR role on discord giving you all the necessary access to participate in the campaign.
+Once you have completed Step 1-3 and understood the rest of the steps, send Neck a PM on discord and ask to be given the OPAR role on discord giving you all the necessary access to participate in the campaign.

 <br>
 <br>